Flag of Sweden: Union flags of 1844

-A royal resolution of 20 June 1844, introduced new flags and heraldry to denote the equal status of the two kingdoms within the union.
-Both countries were granted civil and military ensigns on the same pattern, their respective national flags with the addition of a union mark in the canton, combining the flag colours of both countries.
-The naval ensign was based on the traditional triple-tailed Swedish model.
 In addition, the new union mark was to be used as the naval jack and as the flag for the common diplomatic representations abroad.
 The warrant also stipulated that the merchant fleet use their respective countries' square-cut civil ensigns, including the new union mark.
 Also, royal ensigns were introduced for both countries, their respective naval ensigns with the union mark, with the addition of the union arms at the center of the cross.

+Union mark of Swedish flags 1844–1905 (5:4).
+(Note: Norwegian flags had a square union mark.)
+Also the common naval jack and diplomatic flag of both.